OKit-Scripts-Projects/DSM.Customizations/How.to.compile.spk.md

 0. If you have other questions, pleae just make an issue at this repository.

 ## Prepares
-0. Any OS which supported Docker (such as debian, windows, DSM6 with docker.)
+0. Any OS which supported Docker (such as Debian, Windows, DSM6 with docker.)

 ## Declares
-0. I use debian as host OS
+0. I use Debian 9 as host OS
-0. Docker CE installed
+0. With Docker CE installed
-0. I use /homes/
+0. I use `~/compiles/spk` as the compile working directory
 0. I called the docker container `spk`
-0. I am compiling arch `syno-bromolow-6.1`
+0. I am compiling `syno-bromolow-6.1` which is for DS3615xs DSM6.1.

-## Host
+## Host Things
 0. `docker pull synocommunity/spksrc`
 0. `mkdir -p ~/compiles/spk # Use this Directory for store docker spk root`
 0. Copy the whole code block below to terminal for start a container 'spk'